raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 ## Metrics for Random Forest

 Here I've accumulated the various metrics we used through this tutorial in a simple table!
-For the original analysis I compared *Kth Nearest Neighbor*, *Random Forest*, and *Neural Networks*, so most of the analysis was done to compare across different models.
+Showcasing the power and effectiveness of Random Forest Modeling.

 | Model | OOB Error Rate | Test Error Rate | Cross Validation Score | AUC |
 |-------|----------------|------------------------|-----------------|-----|